 Your Story Needs to Match the Facts

 We will use medical records, police reports, and any other relevant items to help establish your claim.
 However, your story will still need to be heard.
 If you are found to be wrong or lying about one item, doubt can be cast on your whole story.
 Do not stack the deck in the insurance company’s favor.
 Be honest with your lawyer and let them guide you to the best result.
 Assume the insurance company can and will catch any exaggerations or falsehoods.

 One of the most important services your personal injury lawyer will provide is preparing you to give testimony.
 Testimony is a bit like politics; how you phrase things matters.
 Have you ever noticed how often lawyers become successful politicians?
 Retain a personal injury lawyer and learn how to best tell your story.

 Once your credibility is lost, you have to rely heavily on documented facts.
 This means spending time and money on tests and experts.
 This is time and money you may not be able to reclaim.
 However, even with the best experts and tests, some items are just hard to prove to be true.
 Chronic pain after an injury is extremely common, but largely is based off of your word.
 If you experience a car accident that leaves you with daily headaches you deserve compensation, but you have to convince someone that those daily headaches are severe as you claim.
 You need credibility.
 We will help you establish credibility.

 Lying Hurts Your Attorney-Client Relationship

 The American Bar Association has an excellent article detailing what to do when your client lies.
-Basically, lying to your attorney creates ethical issues which will hurt your case.
-Ultimately this could even result in your lawyer needing to withdraw from your matter.
+Basically, lying to your attorney creates ethical issues that will hurt your case.
+Ultimately, this could result in your lawyer needing to withdraw from your matter.
 This can also make it difficult to find a new attorney.

 Feel Comfortable Talking to Us